Zoomlion: History

 Founded in 1992 as Changsha Hi-tech Development Area Zoomlion Construction Mechanical Industry Company, one of its first products were concrete pumps.
 The company grew out of a subsidiary founded in 1956 in Beijing, as part of the first Ministry of Machinery Industry, Ministry of Construction, Central Enterprise Work Committee.

 Early acquisition of state-owned assets

 Early development included the merging of several smaller, preexisting entities with Zoomlion including the former Concrete Machinery Research Office and remnants of the Changsha Construction Machinery Research Institute.

 IPO

 Marking its transition to a public company, Zoomlion made an initial public offering on the Shenzhen Stock Exchange on October 12, 2000, soon after acquiring ISO9001 certification.

-Overseas asset acquisitions
+Overseas expansion

 A rarity at a time when developing country companies seldom acquired their developed country counterparts, Zoomlion bought the British company Powermole in the early 2000s.
 In 2008, Zoomlion made another foreign acquisition with the purchase of Italian concrete machinery manufacturer, Compagnia Italiana Forme Acciaio SpA (Cifa), in an equity link-up with Goldman Sachs, Mandarin Capital Partners, and Hony Capital.

+Zoomlion entered the Turkish market in 2007 and opened the first office of its own local organization in 2018.
+In October 2022, the company opened a headquarters in Tuzla, Istanbul, later expanding to Ankara, İzmir and Adana.